 This includes the basic diagnostic and preventative services offered by a dentist.
 Below is a more detailed list of what you are likely covered for:

 Restorations services may also be covered by your basic services plan.
 This includes:

 Sometimes, basic oral surgery is covered by your dental insurance.
 If you have to have teeth extracted, you might be covered.
-That also includes residual roots from a previous oral surgery.
+That also includes residual roots from previous oral surgery.

 For those with dentures, some dental insurance plans will cover your care.
 This can include: